dahedgetrimmer/STATCAR/README.md

-# PyCAR
+# STATCAR

-NASCAR Stat Project
+NASCAR Stat Project and Predictive Model using Machine Learning